Auston Matthews: International play

-In January 2025, Matthews was announced as the captain of the United States men's national ice hockey team in the 2025 4 Nations Face-Off.
-Missing one game due to injury, he played a total of three games, including in the finals against Team Canada.
-Across those games, he had three assists and zero goals for a total of three points in the tournament.
-Team USA was the runner-up in the tournament after losing to Team Canada in overtime.
+In January 2025, Matthews was announced as the captain of the United States team for the 4 Nations Face-Off.
+Missing one game due to injury, he played a total of three games, including in the finals against Canada.
+Across those games, he had just three points, all of them being assists.
+The United States was the runner-up in the tournament after losing to Canada 2–3 in overtime.